i4lina/identicon-svg/README.md

 # identicon-svg

-Rust crate to quicly generate identicon avatar svgs.
+Rust crate to quickly generate identicon avatar svgs.

 Generate a new svg containing the identicon, given a size, a width and an hexadecimal string.